What Is a Corporate Trainer?

 • Developing, implementing and evaluating corporate training and development programs

 You may also consider declaring a minor in order to further bolster your employability.
-You could earn an industry-specific minor, such as a minor in computer science, or—if you aren’t quite sure whether you would like to specialize in a particular industry or area—you might take general electives in foreign languages, psychology, education, business administration or human resources.
+You could earn an industry-specific minor, such as a minor in computer science, or — if you aren’t quite sure whether you would like to specialize in a particular industry or area — you might take general electives in foreign languages, psychology, education, business administration or human resources.

 Do You Need a Graduate Degree to Become a Corporate Trainer?

 Which type of graduate degree should you pursue?
 There are a variety of suitable options for an aspiring corporate trainer, such as a degree in business with a concentration in training and development.
-Alternatively, you could choose a master’s degree in communications, human resources management or organizational development.
+Alternatively, you could choose a master’s degree in communications, human resources management or organizational development.2

-What Can a Corporate Trainer Do to Enhance Their Career Qualifications?
+What Can a Corporate Trainer Do To Enhance Their Career Qualifications?

 • The Association for Talent Development (ATD)